pablodecm/phd_thesis/src/106_chapter_6.md

 For the particular problem
-of high energy physics data analyses at the LHC, the properties of the underlying model making the likelihood intractable, yet facilitating the construction of simulation-based likelihoods of low-dimensional summary statistic that approximate latent variables, have been discussed in depth in [Chapter @sec:statinf].
+of high energy physics data analyses at the LHC, the properties of the underlying generative model discussed in [Chapter @sec:statinf] make the likelihood intractable, but its structure facilitates the construction of simulation-based likelihoods of low-dimensional summary statistics that approximate latent variables.
 The ultimate aim is nevertheless to extract information about Nature from the large amounts of high-dimensional data on the subatomic particles produced by energetic collision of protons,